15 Best Foods to Eat from The Mediterranean Diet

 A vegetable quinoa soup is just one way to enjoy quinoa.
 It can be used in energy bars, breakfast bowls, and even desserts.
 It’s naturally gluten-free and a complete source of protein, with one cup cooked quinoa having around 8 grams of protein and 5 grams of fiber; this is a definite go-to for picking a grain.
 It’s also low on the glycemic index and high in minerals like magnesium.
 Because it has a mild flavor, it’s easy to make it sweet or savory by cooking it in things like coconut milk or chicken stock, with your choice of additions.

-Of course the magical cauliflower is on the list of foods to frequently dive into.
+Of course, the magical cauliflower is on the list of foods to frequently dive into.
 This mighty vegetable is blasting with nutrients and minerals that are good for your health and easy to flavor.
 You can go the sweet or savory and turn this fibrous food into something fabulous!
-To get some the creativity flowing in the kitchen, check out these 17 Genius Ideas for Cooking With Cauliflower!

 These little seeds have more power than appears.
 They are one of the best plant-based sources of omega-3s, with major anti-inflammatory properties and lessen the chances of heart disease.
 In just two tablespoons of chia seeds, you’ll get 11 grams of fiber, which also keep you satisfied.
 Who knew such a small seed with such a big impact on your health?
 Try getting chia seeds into your diets by making a chia seed pudding or supercharging your breakfast smoothie.
 They’re also great as a topping for oatmeals and yogurts to give it a little bite you need.
 They have almost no flavor so you won’t be changing any taste—just adding tons of nutrients!